yuvarani03/react-hooks-basics/README.md

 In the end of this document, you will find guidelines on how to submit the exercise.

 ## Instructions
 In this lab we will try to work with hooks in react.
 You can use a single component or create one component for each progression.
-This is lab is just for your reference and kinldy explore the power of react hooks.
+This lab is just for your reference and kinldy explore the power of react hooks.

 ### PROGRESSION 1 | UPDATE STATE USING `useState`
 ![Image description](https://i1.faceprep.in/ProGrad/bh1.gif)